6546 BB Nijmegen

-We are a boutique law firm specializing in family and child law, located near the Amsterdam city center.
+We are a boutique law firm specializing in (international) family law, located near the Amsterdam city center.
 Our lawyers, who are also mediators, are members of the Dutch Association of Family Lawyers and Divorce Mediators (vFAS).
 Our services include mediation, collaborative divorce, legal advice and the initiation and execution of legal proceedings.
 Cross-border and international cases are among our fields of special expertise.

 We are committed to providing a high-quality yet affordable strategy for your case, based on your preferences.
 Remaining independent and critical, we will suggest alternatives you may not have thought of yourself.